InnoDB performs a bulk load instead of

 Sorted index builds use a “bottom-up” approach to building an index.
 With this approach, a reference to the right-most leaf page is held at all levels of the B-tree.
 The right-most leaf page at the necessary B-tree depth is allocated and entries are inserted according to their sorted order.
 Once a leaf page is full, a node pointer is appended to the parent page and a sibling leaf page is allocated for the next insert.
 This process continues until all entries are inserted, which may result in inserts up to the root level.
 When a sibling page is allocated, the reference to the previously pinned leaf page is released, and the newly allocated leaf page becomes the right-most leaf page and new default insert location.

 Reserving B-tree Page Space for Future Index Growth

 To set aside space for future index growth, you can use the

-option to reserve a percentage of B-tree page space.
-For example,
+reserve a percentage of B-tree page space.
+For example, setting

-reserves 20 percent of the space in B-tree pages during a sorted
+20 percent of the space in B-tree pages during a sorted index

 pages.
 It does not apply to external pages used for

 that is reserved may not be exactly as configured, as the

 interpreted as a hint rather than a hard limit.